aliciaj/skycoin2.net/README.md

 Make sure that your posts compile without error.
 Check the formatting.

-Then, commit the changes and push.
+Then, commit the changes and push to a new branch and submit a pull request against the `master` branch.

-If there are no problems, then https://www.skycoin.net/blog/ will automatically update in a few minutes.
+If there are no problems, then https://www.skycoin.net/ will automatically update in a few minutes.

 Translations
 ============